I am a "single mom" three days a week, and honestly ... I love it.

 Now that I’m on my own and know that I have to crank through the day until it’s all done, I’m much more motivated and focused.

 The end result is that not only are we surviving on his new schedule—we’re thriving on it.
 My husband is doing great in his new position, and I’m doing pretty damned well in mine, too.
 He comes home to a relatively clean house with relatively clean children delighted to see him, and the extra time we have as a family is great for all of us.
-Are You A Mom Trying To Do It All?

-I’m still not getting as much sleep as I need but, now that Thursdays and Fridays are date day marathons, it’s for much more romantic reasons than the fact that there are dishes to wash.
+I’m still not getting as much sleep as I need, but now that Thursdays and Fridays are date day marathons, it’s for much more romantic reasons than the fact that there are dishes to wash.